 A comparable instance was the massive cyber attack on Dyn in 2016.
 Hackers marshalled millions of unsecured devices to flood Dyn’s servers with so much traffic it brought down 65 major services including Visa, Netflix and Amazon.

-It was disruption on a global scale, affecting millions of people and businesses.
+It was a disruption on a global scale, affecting millions of people and businesses.

 The notion of herd immunisation (or community immunity) through adopting a universal approach to cyber security seems the most logical approach.